 Venice Gondola Rides – book them online

 The gondola ride is a must-do thing in Venice.
 The good news is, you do not need to break your bank to buy that memory.
 Take a short ride, no need to circle the city, especially if you are sensitive to motion.
-You can get a 30-minute ride on Viator for $37 per person.
+You can get a 30-minute ride on Expedia for just a little over $30 per person.
 Booking online lets you make a choice without being pressured.

 Bring good walking shoes